bsgriggs/mendix9-searchable-reference-selector/README.md

 -   Button to select all the options in a reference set - can be disabled
 -   Option to make the content un-searchable - **allows you to show a dynamic list of checkboxes / radio buttons**
 -   Option to use either Contains or StartsWith functions
--   Option to render options as checkboxes, radio buttons, or a cell
+-   Option to render options as checkboxes, radio buttons, or cells
 -   Option to render attribute text, HTML content, a string expression, or custom content from Mendix
 -   Option to render a reference set's values with either badges or as a comma-separated list
 -   Option to make badges color any of the 7 brand styles (default, info, primary, inverse, success, warning, danger)